aelse/open5e/source/equipment/magic-items/cube-of-force-faces.rst

 one of which is the Material Plane.
 The other sides are linked to planes determined by the GM.

-You can use an action to press one side of the cube to cast the *gate* spell with it, opening a portal to the plane keyed to that side.
+You can use an action to press one side of the cube to cast the :ref:`srd:gate` spell with it, opening a portal to the plane keyed to that side.
 Alternatively, if you use an action to press one side twice, you can cast the *plane shift* spell (save DC 17) with the cube and transport